Roseville Car Accident and Personal Injury Lawyer

 My office specializes in car accidents, rear-enders, broadside accidents, head-on collisions, pedestrian accidents, motorcycle accidents, truck accidents, and more.
 Below are just some of the ways Roseville residents are injured in car accidents.

-Intersections - Sometimes a distracted driver slams into the rear of a stopped car causing a rear end accident.
-Broadside and head-on collisions are also common types of accidents which often take place at intersections.
+- Intersections - Sometimes a distracted driver slams into the rear of a stopped car causing a rear-end accident.
+Broadside and head-on collisions are also common types of accidents that often take place at intersections.
 Some of the more trafficked roads in the area where intersection accidents occur include Washington Blvd, Foothills Blvd, Blue Oaks Blvd, Junction Blvd, Pleasant Grove Blvd, and Douglas Blvd.

 Regardless of how or where the crash took place, you will need a good Roseville car accident lawyer and I can help.Serving Injured Residents in Roseville

-If you shop around, you will quickly discover that I am one of the highest rated attorneys representing clients in Placer County and that I have been practicing personal injury law in the area since 1982.
-I take all cases very personally and always get the best possible outcome for my clients and keep their best interest in mind at all times.
+If you shop around, you will quickly discover that I am one of the highest-rated attorneys representing clients in Placer County and that I have been practicing personal injury law in the area since 1982.
+I take all cases very personally and always get the best possible outcome for my clients and keep their best interests in mind at all times.

 My firm is known as the "personal" personal injury law firm because we really take the time to get to know you, your background, and your hopes and dreams.
 We believe in helping you and your family find positives in what could otherwise be an emotional, economic and medical disaster.

-Here is a video I put together which discusses how to choose a personal injury attorney:Other Types of Injuries
+The video below discusses how to choose a personal injury attorney.Other Types of Injuries

 We focus exclusively on personal injury law.
 This encompasses these types of injuries, and many, many more: